-Although Graz is the second largest city in Austria, with over 300,000 inhabitants it is still “familiar” – compared to other major European cities.
-This – as you pointed out in your intro – can be seen as an advantage, especially with regard to quality of life, but also brings along corresponding challenges, for instance concerning infrastructure.
+Although Graz is the second-largest city in Austria, with over 300,000 inhabitants it is still “familiar” – compared to other major European cities.
+This – as you pointed out in your intro – can be seen as an advantage, especially with regard to the quality of life, but also brings along corresponding challenges, for instance concerning infrastructure.

 Which are some of the most recent developments in the Graz city region, which make it stand out from competing cities or business areas in Europe?